 Walking in Pembrokeshire

-The 186 mile, 299km trek is a strenuous undertaking if you want to complete it from start to finish, you'll need 10 to 15 days.
+The 186 mile or 299km Pembrokeshire Coast Path is a strenuous undertaking if you want to complete it from start to finish – you’ll need 10 to 15 days.
 But most people walk a section at a time always vowing to return and complete the whole path.

 The introduction of the coastal bus services has made it easier to walk the coast path without the need to retrace your steps or take two cars.

-As you head away from the coast, a patchwork of footpaths and bridleway unfold across Pembrokeshire, leading you up hills, through ancient woodlands and down into quiet valleys showing you a side of Pembrokeshire most people don’t see.
+As you head away from the coast, a patchwork of footpaths and bridleway unfold across Pembrokeshire, leading you through the Preseli hills, ancient woodlands and down into quiet valleys showing you a side of Pembrokeshire most people don’t see.
 These routes are just as spectacular as those on the coast.